Equipment & Production Insurance

 Fact: Damage to your locations is NOT covered by general liability insurance.
 Instead, it falls under Third Party Property Damage.

-Over the years, I’ve heard a lot of statements from my customers just like this:
+Over the years, I have heard a lot of statements from customers like this one:

 “I’m really only concerned about damage to my locations.
 So, can you write up a General Liability policy?
 That way they will be covered.”